benchristelcom/benchristelcom.github.io/src/heroes4/pattern-language.md

 [Level Variety]: #level-variety

+Avoid clustering together too many fights at the same level.
+It limits strategic decision making if the sequence of fights is too obvious: walk down the road, fight 5 level 1s, then 5 level 2s, etc. Instead, you want the player to be weighing options and tradeoffs.
+Can I take this fight now?
+Can I afford to come back later?

+Still, each region of the map will have a dominant encounter level.
+As a rule of thumb, aim to make about 20–30% of the fights in an area off-level.
+If you have 5 level 1 fights, mix in a couple of level 2s.

+Most of the time, adjacent fights should be at most one level apart.
+The exception is when you want to draw the player's attention to something that is _important_ but inaccessible till later in the game — [Glimpses of the Future].
+That's when you put a level 4 monster next to the starting town.

-- off-level fights should give better rewards, to increase the incentive to return to an already-visited area or take a fight early.
+Off-level fights should give above-average rewards for their level, to increase the incentive to return to an already-visited area or take a fight early.

-## Treasure Gradient

-- treasure at a given encounter level should increase with distance from town or main path

 ## Level 2 Encounters

 Level 2 creatures often guard rare resource mines (gem, crystal, mercury, sulfur) and random treasures.
+See also [Treasure Point Values].

 ## Level 3 Encounters

 Level 3 creatures often guard gold mines and minor artifacts.
+See also [Treasure Point Values].

 ## Level 4 Encounters

+Level 4 creatures often guard major artifacts.
+See also [Treasure Point Values].

 ## Free Path